Disease Modifying Therapies Choices booklet

 How does it work?

-Vumerity is a similar drug to Tecfidera.
-It is thought to have an anti-inflammatory effect when the immune system attacks myelin, therefore reducing any damage that may be caused to the central nervous system.
+Vumerity is thought to have an anti-inflammatory effect when the immune system attacks myelin, therefore reducing any damage that may be caused to the central nervous system (58).

 How can it help?

 Studies show that Vumerity significantly reduces the amount of active MS lesions on MRI scans.
-Studies also suggest it reduces relapse rate by the same amount as Tecfidera.
+It has also been found to reduce relapse rates on a similar level to Tecfidera (59).

 How is it administered?